php-dev-br/laravel-doc-pt-br/controllers.md

 	}

-<a name="implicit-controllers"></a>
+<a name="restful-controllers"></a>
-## Implicit Controllers
+## RESTful Controllers

-Laravel allows you to easily define a single route to handle every action in a controller.
+Laravel allows you to easily define a single route to handle every action in a controller using simple, REST naming conventions.
 First, define the route using the `Route::controller` method:

 	Route::controller('users', 'UserController');